newatoms/guides/writing-guide/readme.md

 ## Guide the reader through your thought process

 You have a lot of knowledge that most readers don't 💾.
 While explaining something, then, you should always guide the reader through your whole thought process.
 There are no shortcuts.
 Use supporting facts, descriptions, and examples to clarify your ideas.
-Explain everything the reader needs to know but nothing more–too much information is off-putting.
+Explain everything the reader needs to know but nothing more—too much information is off-putting.
 The **article should be as concise as possible**.
 This is difficult, so take your time! 🕗

 Information in your brain seems logically connected, but to the reader these connections are not always as clear 😁.
 Writing is very different from conversing in that way.
 Think about transitions in conversations: these happen naturally but are very chaotic.
 It's rare that thought processes get fully explained or that the conversation stays on the same topic for longer than a few minutes (discussions aside).
 Ensure readers can follow the connections you make between ideas by explaining those relationships.